daybrush/infinite-viewer/README.md

 ```

 ## 🚀 How to use
 * In chrome, the scroll event is used instead of the wheel event due to the backward and forward swipe gesture.
-If you set `overscroll-behavior: none;` on the body, you can use `useForceWheel` option.
+If you set `overscroll-behavior: none;` on the body, you can use `useWheelScroll` option.

 ```html
 <div class="viewer">